Best Channel 4 dramas in November 2024

 Drama

-Summary:Ex-media consultant to the US president, Olivia Hope (Kerry Washington), struggles to unshackle herself from the past after opening her own crisis management company.
-She realises that her staff might be keeping even darker secrets.
+Summary:Ex-media consultant to the US president, Olivia Hope (Kerry Washington) struggles to unshackle herself from the past after opening her own crisis management company.
+Now a professional 'fixer', she soon realises that her staff might be keeping even darker secrets.

-Why you should watch: From Bridgerton and Grey’s Anatomy creator Shonda Rhimes, Scandal was named one of the Top 10 Television Programmes of the Year in 2013 by the American Film Institute, and its leading star Washington garnered acting nominations at the Golden Globes, Primetime Emmys and SAGs.
-93% is where this one ranks on Rotten Tomatoes, what else needs to be said?
+Why you should watch: From Bridgerton and Grey's Anatomy creator Shonda Rhimes, Scandal was named one of the Top 10 Television Programmes of the Year in 2013 by the American Film Institute.
+Its leading star Kerry Washington garnered acting nominations at the Golden Globes, Primetime Emmys and SAGs.
+Its Rotten Tomatoes ranking is 93%, so it's a must for fans of political thrillers.
+There are seven series to watch in total, which originally aired from 2012 to 2018.

 Available now